Jesse Squire

 Technical Expertise

-• AI-assisted developer tooling:: Model Context Protocol (MCP), Retrieval-Augmented Generation (RAG), agentic flows, persistent agents, AI-assisted coding
+AI and developer tooling: Large Language Models (LLMs), Generative AI, OpenAI API, Azure OpenAI, Azure AI Foundry, Model Context Protocol (MCP), Retrieval-Augmented Generation (RAG), agentic workflows, persistent agents, AI-assisted coding

 Experience